lixunjack/lixunjack.github.io/README.md

 > **Note:** Run these commands directly in a cmd window.
 > If you paste these into a `.bat` file, **double the `%` signs** inside the `for` loop.
+> In loops below, "delims=" prevents token splitting; --paginate is used to fetch all pages.

 ---